44 GREAT ATTRACTIONS IN MOAB, UTAH

 Looking for even more Moab-area attractions? |

 If the 44 attractions described above aren't enough to satisfy you, here are more great Moab-area attractions.
-Some of these difficult to find and will require some deep online research and/or studying of maps.
+Some of these difficult to find and will require some deep online research and/or studying of online or printed maps.

 ✮ Delta Pool - an off-trail hike that starts near the Mill Canyon Dinosaur Tracksite

-✮ Indian Ladder in Moonflower Canyon - those with strong upper body strength can climb up a series of ladders within a tall rock crack
+✮ Indian Ladder in Moonflower Canyon - slim individuals with strong upper body strength can climb up a series of ladders within a rock crack

 ✮ Ken's Lake - a reservoir that offers paddle-boarding and swimming; you can also hike to Faux Falls from here

-✮ Mary Jane Canyon / Professor Creek - a slot canyon-like day hike off UT-128
+✮ Mary Jane Canyon / Professor Creek - a slot canyon-like day hike off UT-128; beware of flash-flood risk

 ✮ Moab Museum - a small museum in downtown Moab